 I made this photo by placing the baby possum on the grass and photographed, from an extreme angle, downwards to emphasize its vulnerability.
 I've used the image several times to draw attention to the plight of injured or orphaned wildlife.
 I love its mouse-like appearance and the apparent gesture associated with its outstretched hand.

 The greatest photographs that deal with adversity seem to share one common element: a duality between negative circumstances and the potential for positive outcomes.
-It's the underlying strength, even pride within your subject that needs to be explored, regardless of their current circumstances.
-For within that moment, lies hope.
-And, ultimately, I feel that's at the core of what any donor wants to offer those they support.
+It's the underlying resilience within your subject that needs to be explored, regardless of their current circumstances.
+For within that moment hope resides and, ultimately, I feel hope is at the core of what any donor wants to offer those they support.